MichielCM/xsd2html2xml/README.md

 	<li>config-root: for XSD schemas that contain multiple root nodes, determines the number of the root node to be used.
 Defaults to 1;</li>
 	<li>config-callback: contains the JavaScript function that is called when a user submits the form.
 It should accept a string argument containing the
 	generated XML.</li>
+	<li>config-title: contains the title given to the generated document.</li>
+	<li>config-script: optionally contains the URL to a JavaScript reference, which will be referenced in the generated document.</li>
+	<li>config-style: optionally contains the URL to a CSS reference, which will be referenced in the generated document.</li>
 	<li>config-documentation: specifies whether element's annotation/documentation tags should be used for descriptions (works together with config-language).
 	Defaults to false, i.e. uses element's @name or @ref (unprefixed) attributes as descriptions.</li>
 	<li>config-language: optionally specifies which annotation/documentation language (determined by xml:lang) should be used for descriptions.
 Defaults to none.</li>